 Each week, we’ll go through media reports, interviews, PR, and all our own stuff to find the best quotes from the Sprint Cup race, capturing the story of how the weekend unfolded.
 It’s the most original commentary you’ll ever find: the truth, coming straight out of the mouths of the drivers, crew members, and the car owners themselves.
-This week, here’s a sneak peek at what a select few were thinking following the Best Buy 400 at Dover International Speedway.
+This week, here’s a sneak peek at what a select few were thinking following the LifeLock 400 at Michigan International Speedway.

 Dale Earnhardt Jr. had a lot of reasons to win Sunday’s Lifelock 400 at Michigan International Speedway, not the least of which was the strong reader response to my being critical of Junior for lethargic television interviews in last week’s column.
 The results were varied, but most sided with Junior, saying that he does enough media appearances to suffice the wants and demands of the networks and that he deserves some lenience about his interviews, considering he does them after racing in extreme heat for several hours.
 I’m sure Junior read the column for inspiration, and that led him to Victory Lane on Sunday – I’m positive.